shown in other instead.

 - For applications written using UnigineScript, the world logic is written to the world script file (*.usc named after your project) and is loaded and unloaded together with the corresponding world.

-- For C++ or C# applications, AppWorldLogic.cpp is created in the source folder of your project and stays loaded during the whole engine runtime.
+- For applications that use C++ AppWorldLogic.cpp is created, and for C# applications — AppWorldLogic.cs.
+This file is stored in the source/ folder of your project and stays loaded during the whole engine runtime.
 It has implemented methods to put your logic code inside.

 It is highly recommended that you familiarize yourself with the execution sequence to know the details, including the multi-threaded mode.

-Each component's logic is implemented inside the following functions: init(), update(), render(), etc. Just like for the main logic components these functions are executed at corresponding stages of the Engine's working cycle.
+Each component's logic is implemented inside the following functions: init(), update(), postUpdate(), etc. Just like for the main logic components, these functions are executed at corresponding stages of the Engine's working cycle.

 You can assign several properties corresponding to different components to a single node.
 The order in which the logic of components is executed can be changed at run time to fit your needs, giving you an exceptional flexibility and freedom to implement any functionality you have in mind.

 UNIGINE features a fast intersection detection algorithm.
-It can be used for ray casting, calculating line-of-sight (LOS), calculating height above terrain (HOT), etc.
+It can be used for ray-casting, calculating line of sight (LOS) or height above terrain (HOT), etc.